Radon testing equipment set up in a New Brunswick home

 Fast, Certified, Reliable Results

-We’re certified through C-NRPP as both a Radon Measurement Professional and a C-NRPP Analytical Laboratory.
-That means your test is completed and analyzed under the same national program Health Canada recognizes and recommends when hiring radon professionals.
+I'm certified through C-NRPP as both a Radon Measurement Professional and a C-NRPP Analytical Laboratory.
+That means your test is completed and analysed under the same national program Health Canada recognises and recommends when hiring radon professionals.

 Same Day Results

-I'm certified in-house lab means you get results the same day I collect your device.
-No waiting weeks
+My certified in-house lab means you get results the same day I collect your device.
+No waiting weeks.

 Professional Equipment

-Airthings Pro & E-Perm devices provide accurate, reliable measurements you can trust
+Airthings Pro and E-Perm devices provide accurate, reliable measurements you can trust.

 Clear Recommendations